Tight contact structures without symplectic fillings are everywhere: Homological restrictions on symplectic fillings

-We now want to explicitly describe the moduli spaces that we are reduced to count when applying neck-stretching to the contact boundary of a symplectic manifold (recall the discussion in (\ref{item:VFC}) of \Cref{sec:basics_sympl_cohomol}), seen inside the completion of the latter.
+We give an explicit description of the moduli spaces that arise when we apply neck-stretching along the contact boundary of a symplectic manifold to the curves used to define the connecting map $\delta_\partial$.

-For this purpose, let $Y$ be a contact manifold equipped with a non-degenerate contact form $\alpha$.
-Let also $H$ be a (time-dependent) Hamiltonian on $\widehat{Y}:=\RR_t\times Y \simeq (\RR_+)_r\times Y$, where $r=e^t$, such that $H$ is $0$ on $(0,1]_r\times Y$ and is the same as the standard Hamiltonian with slope $D$ on the cylindrical end as in the usual definition of symplectic cohomology.
+Let $Y$ be a contact manifold equipped with a non-degenerate contact form $\alpha$.
+In addition let $H$ be a (time-dependent) Hamiltonian on $\widehat{Y}:=\RR_t\times Y \simeq (\RR_+)_r\times Y$, where $r=e^t$, such that $H$ is $0$ on $(0,1]_r\times Y$ and is the same as the standard Hamiltonian with slope $D$ on the cylindrical end $[2,+\infty)\times Y$ as in the usual definition of symplectic cohomology.
 The almost complex structure $J$ is also assumed to be cylindrical in the cylindrical end, as in the usual symplectic cohomology setup.
-We will refer to such a pair $(H,J)$ as \emph{admissible}.
+We will refer to such a pair $(H,J)$ as \textbf{admissible}.